Defining A Fogbow – The Rainbow’s Less Glamorous Cousin

-If you ever observed this phenomenon, you could easily mistake it for a strange colorless rainbow.
-You may not be entirely incorrect, but a fogbow occurs through a slightly different meteorological process.
+Anyone who observes a fogbow could easily mistake it for a strange, colorless rainbow.
+Although not entirely incorrect, this meteorological phenomenon occurs through a slightly different process.

-Although they are both the result of the same meteorological process, a fogbow appears during foggy/misty conditions while a rainbow occurs in the presence of a rain shower (as the names suggest).
+Although they are both the result of the same meteorological process, a fogbow appears during foggy or misty conditions, while a rainbow occurs in the presence of a rain shower (as the names suggest).

 It may not seem like much of a difference, but the characteristics of fog result in a ghostly white phenomenon not too dissimilar from a rainbow stripped of all its color.

-This article examines what a fogbow is, looks at its characteristics, as well as how it occurs.
+This article examines what a fogbow is, its characteristics, as well as how it occurs.

 What Is A Fogbow?

-As the introduction already eluded to, in the simplest terms, a fogbow appears as a completely desaturated rainbow with its predominantly white appearance.
+As the introduction already alluded to, in the simplest terms, a fogbow appears as a completely desaturated rainbow with a predominantly white appearance.

-Before delving deeper into why and how it occurs, one first needs a clear and precise definition of what a fogbow is.
+Before delving deeper into why and how it occurs, a clear and precise definition of a fogbow is needed:

 Fogbow Definition